aggress/mesosphere-dcos-toolbox/ansible/smack_installer/README.md

 ### Ansible
 ```
-$ brew install ansible
+brew install ansible
 ```

 ### AWS shell

 If you want to launch the AD server programmatically

 ```
-$ brew install awscli
+brew install awscli
 ```

-Add your AWS secret and key with `$ aws configure` or edit the `~/aws/credentials` directly
+Add your AWS secret and key with `aws configure` or edit the `~/aws/credentials` directly

 ### Python modules for some of the more esoteric Ansible activities